-The current CAD offer on the market is extremely rich.
-But which is the best tool?
-A large number of vendors have developed products to meet the demands for both horizontal market and vertical industries.
-Dedicated CAD packages for mechanical design, civil and industrial buildings, architecture, infrastructure, and GIS, were developed.
+There is currently an abundance on the market, but which is the best CAD software?
+A large number of vendors have developed products to meet the demands of both the horizontal and vertical industries.
+Dedicated CAD packages for mechanical design, civil and industrial buildings, architecture, infrastructure, and GIS were developed.

-Facing such a large offer, what do we need to choose the best Computer-aided Design software?
-For SMEs and startups, the decision process is easier, because the basic needs are very clear: the most cost-efficient, the faster and the better technical solution for business purposes.
+Facing such a large range of offers, what do we need to choose the best computer-aided design software?
+For SMEs and startups, the decision process is easier, because the basic needs are very clear: the most cost-efficient, fastest and best technical solution.

-In a bigger organization, there are many decision levels and perspectives to be considered: economic and financial reasons, technology and infrastructure, and CAD user’s professional perspectives.
-Each of these three components are important in the decision process.
+In a bigger organization, there are many decision levels and perspectives to be considered when choosing the best CAD software: financial, technology and infrastructure, and CAD users’ perspectives.
+Each of these three components is important in the decision-making process.

-The main player is the business development manager, economic director, or CFO.
-Regardless of the decision maker’s function or committee, the focus is on the most efficient investment.
-The main financial criteria any decision structure should consider are:
+Here the main player is the CFO, who will focus on the most efficient investment.
+The main financial factors any decision process should include are:

-associated costs of users training, maintenance, and other service packages
+Associated costs of user training, maintenance, and other service packages

-From a CIO/CTO perspective, the most important aspect is the CAD tool’s integration in the company’s system, hardware and software resources necessary for proper running.
-What CAD solution choosing criteria are specific for a CIO?
+From a CIO/CTO perspective, the most important aspect is the CAD software’s integration into the company’s existing system, as well as the hardware and software resources necessary for proper running.
+What are the criteria specific to a CIO?

-Single or networking licensing versions – special server’s configuration
+Single or networking licensing versions – special server configuration

 Remote software access – virtual applications and virtual machines in the data centers